The Worst Part About Having Three Boys

 So, what part of having three boys is the worst?
 The comments about having three boys.

 The comments that “this one better be a girl.”
 The comments that “you’re sorry” I had another boy.
 And, my all time favorite, “you don’t deserve a daughter.”
-Yikes.

-Do you want honesty?
 I didn’t want my third baby to be a boy.
 Not because I wanted a girl but because I didn’t want to defend my all consuming love for him to the people who wished, hoped, and thought I needed or wanted a girl.

 I’ve been bombarded with comments like “Awh!
 Are you sad it’s not a girl?” and “You have too many boys!” and “Wow!
 Three boys?!
 Good luck.”